-In my pre-computer days, I used to sit down during a quiet time of the day and make month long menu plans complete with grocery lists.
-Of course that was in the early '90's.
+In my pre-computer days, I used to sit down during a quiet time of the day and make menu plans for one month complete with grocery lists.
 I still have one of the lists and looking at it, it is clear to me that I was trying to cut back on expenses and calories.
 The estimated shopping list for the month-long menu for 4 was only 250.00 and this included toiletries and cat food.

 The Repeating Meal: I made the menu in a particular way and used paper that I had torn out of my budget planner.
 To make this menu I grouped the month-long list of menus by menu name and by that I mean this - If I wanted to serve spaghetti and bread 3 times that month, then I would write spaghetti and bread on one line and on the next two lines I would write 2 tick marks instead of "spaghetti and bread, spaghetti and bread" using a total of 3 lines for spaghetti [see image above].
 This is a repeating meal, however, it can be varied a bit, such as making a slightly different spaghetti sauce, but it will still be considered "spaghetti & bread."